-Manning’s new works show a rich emotional and metaphorical register while drawing deeply upon his personal experiences and knowledge of Canada’s lands.
+Manning’s work shows a rich emotional and metaphorical register while drawing deeply upon his personal experiences and knowledge of Canada’s lands.
 Juxtaposing forms, textures and colours, Manning evokes the monumental reach of modernism as an artistic endeavour.
 Playful references to the humble objects of everyday lighten his sophisticated and contemporary appreciation of the more base aspects of nature, to reveal the rich and contradictory poetry of our ordinary world.

 Les Manning's artistic career spans over 40 years, from studio potter to senior arts administrator.
 He is one of the founders of the Alberta Craft Council, he ran the prestigious Banff Centre ceramics program and was an active member of the International Academy of Ceramics.
 Les also coordinated the ceramics residency at the historic Medalta Potteries in Medicine Hat, where he still maintains his studio.
 His visually complex and technically sophisticated landscape pieces are exhibited internationally.
 Les was honoured with an Alberta Centennial Medal for his contribution to fine craft in Alberta.